-In the year ended December 31, 2023, general and administrative costs were approximately \$19.3 million as compared to \$24.0 million in the prior year.
-The net decrease of \$4.7 million was principally related to:
+In the year ended December 31, 2024, general and administrative costs were approximately \$20.2 million as compared to \$19.3 million for the corresponding period in the prior year.
+The net increase of \$0.9 million was principally related to:

-- approximately \$8.3 million decrease in stock-based compensation; - approximately \$3.3 million increase related to the amended MSA with PAVmed due to the growth and expansion of our business and the services incurred through PAVmed; and - approximately \$0.3 million increase related to outside professional services and facility related costs.
+- approximately \$2.4 million decrease in stock-based compensation; - approximately \$1.8 million increase related to the amended MSA with PAVmed due to the growth and expansion of our business and the services incurred through PAVmed; - approximately \$1.2 million increase in cash compensation costs; - approximately \$1.0 million increase in third-party professional fees, including expenses related to investor relations; - approximately \$0.7 million decrease due to a settlement payment related to the termination of the management services agreement with our former laboratory provider in 2023 and reduced expenses for legal and information technology services.